ruggeri/tech-notes/randos/automotive/engines/bore-vs-stroke.md

 - So basically: it's easier to make an undersquare engine rev higher without tearing the rod apart.
 High performance engines do use premium rod materials so this is clearly an important factor.
+  - If piston mass and (square of) bore were proportional, then bore-stroke ratio wouldn't matter for rev potential.
+But since piston mass scales sublinearly in (square of) bore, it means big bore is a better way to rev high, and thus make more power.
 - Note: an engine with an undersquare design will make more engine torque because of the length of the crank.
 But this doesn't change the _shape_ of the torque curve, which is what we will later identify